juanpablopizarro/iot-bootcamp/README.md

 - A pushbutton
 - 10 KOhm resistor

-The code is as follows:
+The code in python is as follows:
 ```python
 from machine import Pin
 from time import sleep